Gluten-Free Fried Rice

 Storage Instructions & Make-Ahead Tips

-Refrigeration: Store leftover fried rice in an airtight container in the fridge for up to 4 days.
+Refrigerator: Store leftover fried rice in an airtight container in the fridge for up to 4 days.
 Reheat in a hot skillet with a splash of water or oil to bring back moisture and freshness.
 Avoid microwaving, as it can make the rice mushy.

-Freezing: Fried rice freezes well!
+Freezer: Fried rice freezes well!
 Let it cool completely, then store in a freezer-safe bag or container for up to 3 months.
 To reheat, thaw in the fridge overnight and stir-fry in a hot pan.

 Make Ahead Tips: If you’re meal prepping, cook and cool the rice a day in advance to ensure the best texture.